Need help with the Northwestern supplemental essay and other applications? Check out our College Application Boot Camp. Submit your best application!

 - In what specific ways could the school help me realize my goals?

-You may know that Northwestern is a top-20 school near Chicago with an active Greek culture, first-rate academics, and competitive Big 10 sports teams.
+You may know that Northwestern is a top-10 school near Chicago with an active Greek culture, first-rate academics, and competitive Big 10 sports teams.

-Northwestern is also big on interdisciplinary studies, so an interest that spans more than one academic subject is a plus.
+Northwestern is also big on interdisciplinary studies, so anything that spans more than one academic subject is a plus.

 This is where the question “Why Northwestern?” comes into play.
 You need specific details that relate to Northwestern in your essay.
 Constantly asking yourself this question will keep you from including generic details.